FAQ

 What services do you provide?

-I provide therapy for individuals, couples, or whatever your relationship unit happens to be.
-My license allows me to work with any resident of California.
-Currently, I offer online therapy via video calls, using an end-to-end encrypted version of Zoom for your privacy and security, and in-person therapy in central San Diego.
+I provide mental health therapy for individuals, couples, or whatever your relationship unit happens to be.
+My license allows me to work with anyone in the state of California.

 How do I know if you’re the right therapist for me?